How do you choose a website designer?

 Once information has been gathered, a good website designer will know how to make that information work best through fonts, colours, images, useful (spare) content and how it all needs to come together.
 Congruence.

 Site visitors will infer a high quality business when they see beautiful, professional photographs that have been taken specially for the website, not borrowed from a library.
-Our photography is beautiful and full of character and quality.
+Our photography is distinctive and full of character.

 How graphic design can aid navigation and clarity of communicaton on a website